sincereuk/docs/content/docs/environment-variables/creating-env-vars.md

 ### <a name="text-env-var" class="anchor"></a>Creating a text environment variable

-Creating a new environment variable is as simple as filling in a name, value and hit Save.
-The next build or deploy you will trigger now has the environment variable available in its pipeline.
+Creating a new environment variable is as simple as filling in a name, value and hiting Save.
+The next pipeline run you will trigger now has the environment variable available in its pipeline.

 > Please not that the name has to start with a letter and after that the following